gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 }
 ```

-Let's take a closer look at every step in this example
+Let's take a closer look at every step in this example.

 ### 1. Setup remote schema